I may earn a commission from the affiliate links on this site. Learn more›

 Ins and outs

 The drum module comes with an 8GB SD card which you can load new samples and sounds onto.
-The USB/MIDI connections are great if you have the desire to use virtual instruments like I mentioned with a DAW.
+The USB/MIDI connections are great if you have the desire to use virtual instruments as I mentioned with a DAW.

 Alesis has also released the Strike Software Editor, which allows you to easily create new kits on your computer, rather than using the knobs on the module.